mechaman111/spnati/creator-docs/docs/kkl/kisekae_guide.md

 Another critically important tab, though a first timer might not realize it.
 You can build a wide variety of clothing items out of belts.

 The **Mask Toggle** affects whether a belt will only be as wide at the outline of a character, or whether the whole belt is visible at once.
 The **Belt Position** control allows you to choose what configuration you want the the belt in, the amount varies by bely.
 The curved rope belt configuration of Belt `08` allows you to make curved outlines.

+Like ribbons, holding down **shift** when using the controls will adjust all belts.

 ---